Understanding Low Vision Aids

 Tips and Reminders for Choosing a Low Vision Aid

-The most important first step in choosing a low vision aid is to speak with your eye doctor.
+The most important first step in choosing a low vision aid is to speak with your eye doctor or low vision specialist.
 Additionally, you may want to seek advice from a rehabilitation counselor and low vision technology specialist.
 Having a support team at your disposal will be key to finding success and independence while adjusting to vision loss.

 When researching and selecting low vision aids, it is also important to define your goals.
 This can help narrow the field and help you find the right tools for your desired tasks.